Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: A Brief Overview of Machine Learning and Wireless Networks

-As shown in Fig.~\ref{wireless network}, we first of all portray the representative application scenarios and techniques of NGWNs.
-In the following, we will briefly introduce a range of compelling techniques and their development trends in NGWNs, which is summarized in Fig.~\ref{development tendency}.
+As shown in Fig.~\ref{wireless network}, we first of all portray the representative application scenarios and techniques of future wireless networks.
+In the following, we will briefly introduce a range of compelling techniques and their development trends in future wireless networks, which is summarized in Fig.~\ref{development tendency}.